Add Your Heading Text Here

 Search Page

 It is a great practice to decide in advance which entities are required to scrape before starting anything.
-These are the following data points which we will cover in this tutorial:
+These are the following data points that we will cover in this tutorial:

 1. Title